nroi/cpcache/README.md

 ## Build

-Maybe you want to change the source code or not use PKGBUILD from AUR for some reason.
-In that case, here's how to build cpcache yourself.
+Maybe you want to modify the source code or not use PKGBUILD from AUR for some reason.
+You can either check the [Dockerfile](docker/Dockerfile) to have cpcache running inside a container, or follow these steps to build and run cpcache on your own machine:

-TODO provide a docker image.

 ### Requirements
 Install the following packages: